uhop/dcl-site/source/1.x/docs/bases/replacer/index.md

   lastName:   ""
   constructor: function(){
     // no need to deal with parameters - they are already copied
-    // on this instance by Mixer
+    // on this instance by Replacer
     console.log("Hello " + this.firstName);
   },
   getFullName: function(){